pazadam/VIA-TARIQ/README.md

 1.  *Modelling natural corridors of movement*

 The first scenario focuses on modelling 'natural corridors of movement', i.e. areas where movement is more likely to occur based on a set of given criteria.
 Approach implemented here is an adaptation of the 'from everywhere to everywhere' (FETE) method (White and Barber 2012, Crabtree et al 2021).
 While in the original implementation all raster cells are considered as source points, here, due to limitations on computing power and time, only 100 random source points are generated in each simulation.
 With 50 simulations this results in 5,000 source points and 495,000 least-cost paths (LCPs) generated in the study region.
-This model uses a conductance surface representing topographic variables and their friction values (3 categories of slope, topographic position index - TPI, Vector Ruggedness Measure Local - VRML).
+This model uses a conductance surface representing topographic variables and their friction values (3 categories of slope, topographic position index - TPI, and Vector Ruggedness Measure Local - VRML).
 The conductance surface (CS) is direction-independent, and therefore it is called 'isotropic' throughout the code.
 The LCPs are exported as shapefiles and further analysis is done in GIS to explore their relationship with known Roman roads.

 2.  *Modelling FETE LCPs in the Southern Levant and comparing various cost functions*

-The second scenario focuses on Southern Levant, essentially asking question if the results of the first scenario can be improved when looking at smaller-scale and employing higher spatial resolution conductance surface (see *Data* below).
+The second scenario focuses on the southern Levant, essentially asking question if the results of the first scenario can be improved when looking at smaller-scale and employing higher spatial resolution conductance surface (see *Data* below).
 In the first sub-scenario FETE LCPs are computed using the isotropic CS for a) regular grid of 110 points (spaced \~30 km apart), and b) 43 selected Roman sites.
 In the first instance it results in 11,990 LCPs, in the second in 1,806 LCPs.
 In the second sub-scenario FETE LCPs are computed for the same two sets of points using four different slope-based functions, two time-optimizing: Tobler (1993) and Naismith (1892), and two energy-optimizing: Herzog (2013) and Llobera-Sluckin (2007).
 In the next step, isotropic FETE LCPs computed for regular grid of points are compared to FETE LCPs obtained from slope-based functions, using normalised path deviation index (NPDI).
 This is done in order to evaluate performance of the isotropic model in comparison to the slope-based function.
 Finally, FETE LCPs calculated between selected Roman sites using all cost functions are compared with 60 selected Roman roads (2,808.8 km), using NPDI method to evaluate their performance in predicting location of Roman roads.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_